MasterYolo/PHPRSS/README.md

 How to install from Github

-To install the package, add "anax-mvc/rss" : dev under "require" in Composer.json and run the following command:
+To install the package, add "anax-mvc/rss" : "dev-master" under "require" in Composer.json and run the following command:

 composer validate
 composer install